Train for Flat Abs: Bicycle

 Cardio for Flat Abs

-If you can't see your abs for your belly, you need more than a workout.
-Aim for 30 to 60 minutes of moderate-intensity cardio on most days of the week.
+If you can't see your abs for your belly, you need more than an ab workout.
+Aim for a minimum of 30 minutes of moderate-intensity cardio on most days of the week.
 Crunched for time?
 Switch to vigorous aerobic activity -- for 75 minutes each week.
-Besides burning fat, regular cardio protects against heart disease, depression, and colon cancer.
+Besides burning fat, regular cardio protects against heart disease, depression, and certain types of cancer.

 To trim enough belly fat to reveal your developing abs, you'll probably need to cut back on calories.
-But that doesn't mean giving up red meat.
-Lean cuts of pork, lamb, or beef are loaded with protein to help you stay full longer.
-They also contain an amino acid that may help burn fat while preserving muscle.
+But that doesn't have to mean giving up meat.
+Lean cuts of pork, lamb, and beef are loaded with protein to help you stay full longer.
+Fish, beans, and nuts are also good protein sources.
 A healthy portion is about the size of your fist.

-There's good evidence that eating plenty of whole grains and fiber can help you have a healthy body weight.
+There's good evidence for swapping refined grains for whole grains.
+The fiber in whole grains helps you have a healthy body.
 Get more whole grains by stirring shredded wheat into your favorite cereal, by making your sandwiches with whole-grain bread, or by ordering your sushi with brown rice.

-In a study in the International Journal of Obesity, dieters who ate nonfat yogurt lost almost twice as much belly fat as those who didn't eat yogurt.
+In one study, dieters who ate nonfat yogurt lost almost twice as much belly fat as those who didn't eat yogurt.
 If you find ordinary yogurt isn't a satisfying snack, try the Greek variety -- it’s thicker and has more protein.

 Fat is not off the menu when you're trying to lose weight.
 You need some fat to help you build muscles.
 Just make sure it's the right kind.
 Sources of good fats include avocado, nuts, olive oil, and fatty fish, such as salmon.